opteron-x86/opteron-x86/README.md

 - 🌱 I’m currently learning Terraform, Python, bash
 - 💞️ I’m looking to collaborate on automation
 - 📫 How to reach me: opteronx86@protonmail.com
-- ⚡ Fun fact: not a coder
+- ⚡ Fun fact: Gaming on Linux is easy and better than Windows

 <!---
 opteron-x86/opteron-x86 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.